2022 United States House of Representatives elections in Michigan

 The 2022 United States House of Representatives elections in Michigan were held on November 8, 2022, to elect representatives for the thirteen seats in Michigan (reduced from 14 in the redistricting cycle following the 2020 United States census).
 The deadline for candidates to file for the August 2 primary was April 19.
-The congressional make up prior to the election was seven Democrats and seven Republicans.
-But after the 2020 Census, Michigan lost one congressional seat.
+The congressional makeup prior to the election was seven Democrats and seven Republicans.
+However, after the 2020 census, Michigan lost one congressional seat.
 Democrats won a majority of seats in the state for the first time since 2008.
-This can be partly attributed to the decrease in the number of districts, which resulted in two Republican incumbentsBill Huizenga and Fred Uptonin the new 4th district.
+This can be partly attributed to the decrease in the number of districts, which resulted in two Republican incumbents – Bill Huizenga and Fred Upton – in the new 4th district.
 Redistricting also played a part in shifting partisan lean of the districts which favored the Democrats overall, including in the 3rd district, which Democrats were able to flip with a margin of victory of 13 points.
-That was made possible by a non-partisan citizens commission drawing the new political boundaries instead of the Michigan legislature after a 2018 ballot proposal was approved.
+That was made possible by a non-partisan citizens' commission drawing the new political boundaries instead of the Michigan legislature after a 2018 ballot proposal was approved.

 District 1

 The 1st district covers the Upper Peninsula and the northern part of the Lower Peninsula, including Traverse City.
-The incumbent is Republican Jack Bergman, who was re-elected with 61.6% of the vote in 2020.
-The winner is Jack Bergman.
+The incumbent was Republican Jack Bergman, who was re-elected with 61.6% of the vote in 2020.
+The winner was Jack Bergman.